vazudevan/check_multiple/README.md

-`connCheck` as name suggests is cross platform connectivity checking tool.
-The idea behind this is to perform multiple checks in on and thus differs from monitoring-plugins and alike.

-`connCheck` aims to be provide visibility into required dependencies from and application perspespective running the checks from the local environemnt.
-It can also be be called from tools such as nagios/icinga, ansible and  so on.
+`multi-check` aims to function as a cross platform tool that perform multiple network level connectivity checks similar to monitoring-plugins.

+The idea behind this tool is to be able to check for loss of network or service dependencies from a perspective of local environment of an application/server.
+This is in contrast to remote monitoring polls.
+This would help avoid monitoring blind spots such as inter-server connections / dependencies.

+`multi-check` differs from monitoring-plugins by these aspects.

+* No thresholds for checks
+* Requires a config file to define / declare checks
+* Only 2 output states (OK and PROBLEM)